 Basic contract that is pro-rated for every additional student they teach over the maximum number of students permitted per day.

-A teacher who wishes to volunteer for numbers 1, 2, or both above must enter into a signed agreement with the District prior to the teacher giving up his/her planning period or teaching more than the maximum number of students per day.
+A teacher who wishes to enter into an agreement for numbers 1, 2, or both above must sign an agreement with the District prior to the teacher giving up his/her planning period or teaching more than the maximum number of students per day.
 A teacher shall not be eligible to receive compensation until after the agreement has been signed.
 The maximum length of the signed agreement between the teacher and the District shall be for the semester the agreement is signed.

 Neither the District nor the teacher are obligated to: